 I’m a writer, teacher and literary critic.

-I’m co-author of Who are universities for?, with Josie McLellan and Richard Pettigrew, which imagines an alternative higher education system with lifelong access (and no graduation) and in which local communities help to set priorities for each institution.
+I’m co-author of Who are universities for?, with Josie McLellan and Richard Pettigrew, which imagines an alternative higher education system.
+We’ve produced a policy briefing, Universities should be accessible to everyone, with Policy Bristol.

 I am Professor of Literature and Engaged Pedagogy at the University of Bristol, where I set up the BA in English Literature and Community Engagement and a Foundation Year in Arts and Humanities.

 I’ve been at Bristol since 2004, and before that I taught adult education courses in Liverpool, including for Liverpool Hope and as reader-in-residence at Tate Liverpool.

 You can contact me by email via my Bristol webpage.